 - Boat trips

 - Shopping / markets

-All ages are welcome at the apartment, and the sleepy village of Perast makes a great, family-friendly base from which to explore the country.
+Only over 12s are welcome at the apartment, there is no cot nor extra bed permitted.
+The sleepy village of Perast makes a great, family-friendly base from which to explore the country.

 Kids Activities on site: